 - You interact with other students and the instructor via the discussion board and email

 - You collaborate on group projects through the web interface

-- You may be required to upload assignment files to NU Online
+- You may be required to upload assignment files

 - Midterms and finals are usually taken online and, once started, must be completed in a set amount of time